Prussianism and Socialism: Rebuke of Marxism and definition of "true socialism"

-Criticism
+Reception

-Historian Ishay Landa has described the nature of "Prussian socialism" as decidedly capitalist.
-Landa notes that Spengler strongly opposed labor strikes (he describes them as "the unsocialistic earmark of Marxism"), trade unions, progressive taxation or any imposition of taxes on the rich, any shortening of the working day, as well as any form of government insurance for sickness, old age, accidents, or unemployment.
+Historian Ishay Landa described the nature of "Prussian socialism" as decidedly capitalist.
+Landa observed that Spengler strongly opposed labor strikes (he described them as "the unsocialistic earmark of Marxism"), trade unions, progressive taxation, or any imposition of taxes on the rich, any shortening of the working day, as well as any form of government insurance for sickness, old age, accidents, or unemployment.
 At the same time as he rejected any social democratic provisions, Spengler celebrated private property, competition, imperialism, capital accumulation, and "wealth, collected in few hands and among the ruling classes".
-Landa describes Spengler's "Prussian Socialism" as "working a whole lot, for the absolute minimum, but — and this is a vital aspect — being happy about it."
-He argued against the imposition of progressive taxation on the rich ("dry Bolshevism"), any shortening of the working day (he argues that workers should work even on Sundays), as well as any form of government insurance for sickness, old age, accidents, or unemployment.
+Landa described Spengler's "Prussian Socialism" as "working a whole lot, for the absolute minimum, but — and this is a vital aspect — being happy about it."
+He argued against the imposition of progressive taxation on the rich ("dry Bolshevism"), any shortening of the working day (Spengler argued that workers should work even on Sundays), as well as any form of government insurance for sickness, old age, accidents, or unemployment.

-According to the German sociologist Stefan Breuer, Spengler was reconciling socialist vocabulary with concepts that were fundamentally liberal, namely Manchester liberal.
+According to the German sociologist Stefan Breuer, Spengler was reconciling socialist vocabulary with concepts that were fundamentally economic liberal, more specifically Manchester liberal.
 Spengler's trick was to declare socialism to be a form of will to power.
 Spengler believed the workers' movement and the socialism they represented caused global economic crisis and mass unemployment and that the direct result of this worker socialism led to wage dictates and "tax Bolshevism" in industrialized countries.

-Breuer describes in the view of this assignment, "it is not surprising that the genuine, i.e. Prussian Socialism proclaimed by Spengler had extremely liberal features" and "this socialism presupposed a private economy with its old-Germanic joy in power."
+Breuer described in the view of this assignment that "it is not surprising that the genuine, i.e. Prussian Socialism proclaimed by Spengler had extremely liberal features" and "this socialism presupposed a private economy with its old-Germanic joy in power."